 The introduction of the Bristol Freighter saw little improvement.
 The aircraft was later converted into a passenger carrying machine, rather than purchasing further aircraft, as the cost of obtaining large second hand aircraft was prohibitive.
 It wasn't until 1959 that Dan-Air obtained the Airspeed Ambassador.

 Dan-Air had recruited a chief stewardess to carry out training on new cabin crew.
-Recruiuts would find themselves taken on with very little screening.
+Recruits would find themselves taken on with very little screening.
 This technique was to prove successful, as many of their recruits became fiercely loyal to the company.
 The uniform was similar to those worn by airlines up and down the country.

-ENTER THE AMABASSADOR
+ENTER THE AMBASSADOR

 When Dan-air obtained the Airspeed Ambassador they had taken a giant leap forward in terms of passenger comfort.
 The aircraft were fairly young, having flown with BEA for only a few years.
-British European had began replacing their Ambassadors (known at BEA as The Elizabethan Class) with the turobprop Vickers Viscount.
+British European had began replacing their Ambassadors (known at BEA as The Elizabethan Class) with the turboprop Vickers Viscount.
 BEA's Ambassadors had began operations with the airline in 1953.
 When the Ambassador joined Dan-Air it was configured to seat up to 55 passengers in moderate comfort.

 The Ambassador was pressurised, meaning it could fly higher and faster, and therefor smoother than any aircraft Dan-Air had hitherto operated.
 More to the point it had hot ovens!
 This is slightly misleading though.
 What we consider to be an in flight meal today was very different to the fare of the late fifties and early sixties.

-The picture of the Ambassaodor interior at the top the page, shos the original BEA bulkhead walls and the overhead racks.
+The picture of the Ambassador interior at the top the page, shows the original BEA bulkhead walls and the overhead racks.
 BEA had used four abreast seating, which was very generous.
 Dan-Air would be using the aircraft for quite a different style of operation.
 The aircraft would now seat five abreast to enable her to carry those 55 passengers.
 The legroom was still quite generous.
 Passengers over the emergency exits would have rows of seats facing each other.
 This has recently been a topic of conversation on aviation forums.
-It is well known that this is a safer configuration, often practiced by the RAF.
+It is well known that this is a safer configuration, often practised by the RAF.
 Whether commercial airline passengers enjoyed being knee to knee with a stranger is another matter.
-This design was carried out later on with other Dan-Air aircraft, inclluing the Comet, BAC 1-11 and Boeing 727.
+This design was carried out later on with other Dan-Air aircraft, including the Comet, BAC 1-11 and Boeing 727.
 Several other airlines also employed the same practice.
 Most Notably British Airways with their Trident and 1-11 aircraft.

 Not only did the ATLB restrict the independents on price and scheduled services, they chose where charter flights could operate.
 If a scheduled service flew for example, London - Barcelona, then a charter service could not fly there.
 This made things next to impossible at Gatwick, but opened opportunities from Manchester and other regional airports.